xaya/libxayagame/README.md

 The package included with Debian 10 "Buster" is not fresh enough, it should be built and installed from source instead.

+For running the integration tests based on Python, install Python3 and the [jsonrpclib](https://github.com/tcalmant/jsonrpclib/) library.
+On Debian, this is `python3-jsonrpclib-pelix`.

 ### Docker Image

 We also provide a